HornPenguin/Booklet/documents/index.rst

 .. image:: _static/main.png

 HornPenguin Booklet is a free and open source booklet generating program.
 It can reorder the pages, rotate and transform for fold signature, and add printing markers for color printing.

-You can print your own book signatures and simple pamplet with your home printer.
+You can print your book signatures and a simple pamphlet with your home printer.

-* Support diffence signature size from 4 to 32.
+* Support difference signature size from 4 to 64.
-* Change page size during generating signature.
+* Change page size during generating a signature.
 * Left riffling direction is supported for old Asian and Arabic bookbindings.
-* Printing markers; trim, CMYK, signature proof are supported.
+* Printing markers: trim, CMYK, signature proofs are supported.